polhec42/ear-recognizer/README.md

 # ear-recognizer

 This repository contains all code that was written for an ear recognizer.
 Datasets are not included.
+Models are available at `https://drive.google.com/drive/folders/18tWs0tgIrBhwk6fgLN9-_mgu4WE9GE4e?usp=sharing` and are available to the people with access to the Univerza v Ljubljani.
+If there are any problems, feel free to contact me: `zm0971@student.uni-lj.si`.

 In order to re-run the evaluation stage, run the `python evaluation.py`.
 This script will calculate the results for Rank-5 metric.